Our El Salvador travel guide covers everything we have learnt from our 3+ weeks in this fantastic country.

 The highlight of the entire hike is undoubtedly the magnificent turquoise lake sitting in the centre of the crater.

-Hire a tour guide from the bottom who will take you on a guided 4 hour round trip tour to the crater.
+Hire a tour guide from the bottom of the volcano who will take you on a guided 4 hour round trip tour to the crater.
 Tours usually start at 10-11 am every morning.

 Los Planes de Renderos and Puerta del Diablo

 Within 20 min drive from San Salvador, you will find the Devil’s Door.
-Formed as a result of heavy rainfall in 1700’s, the rocky lookout attracts many visitors for its spectacular views.
+Formed as a result of heavy rainfall in the 1700s, the rocky lookout attracts many visitors for its spectacular views.

 The scenery from the doorway is a must for anyone wanting to explore this beautiful country.